NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

-This document describes a method called "dry-run DNSSEC" that allows for testing DNSSEC deployments without affecting the DNS service in case of configuration errors.
+This document describes a method called "dry-run DNSSEC" that allows for testing DNSSEC deployments without affecting the DNS service in case of DNSSEC errors.
 It accomplishes that by introducing a new DS Type Digest Algorithm that signals to validating resolvers that dry-run DNSSEC is used for the zone.
-DNSSEC errors are then reported with DNS Error Reporting, but the bogus answer is withheld and instead resolvers fallback from dry-run DNSSEC and provide the answer they would normally produce for the zone.
-Further options are presented for testing key rollovers with this method and an option for clients to opt-in for dry-run DNSSEC errors and allow for end-to-end DNSSEC testing.
+DNSSEC errors are then reported with DNS Error Reporting, but the bogus response is withheld.
+Instead resolvers fallback from dry-run DNSSEC and provide the response that would have been answered without the presence of a dry-run DS.
+A further option is presented for clients to opt-in for dry-run DNSSEC errors and allow for end-to-end DNSSEC testing.